 - Defendants ordered to HDLE will not be subject to random home detention checks by ISP officers. - Defendants ordered to HDLE will be subject to random remote home detention checks by PSP officers.
 During these checks, defendants must confirm their location via an appropriate method.
 For example, by using a landline phone, video reporting, or via another visual representation, such as a verifiable, contemporaneous photograph depicting the defendant in front of an identifiable landmark at their home. - Prior to ordering HDLE, the court shall enter into a colloquy on the record with the defendant to ascertain their ability to comply with this condition.
 If the court determines the defendant will not be able to comply with this condition, the court shall not order HDLE.
 Similarly, if a defendant is ordered to HDLE who does not participate in video reporting and cannot provide contemporaneous video or photographic evidence to show that they are home during a remote home detention check, the defendant's matter must be referred to the court to modify this condition.
-Upon referral, the court must determine whether the defendant is able to comply with HDLE, including that the defendant has the ability to verify that he or she is home during a random remote home detention check, and must remove or modify this condition if the court determines that the defendant is unable to comply. - Refusal to comply with HD conditions in the release order or in notices provided to the defendant shall constitute a violation.
+Upon referral, the court must determine whether the defendant is able to comply with HDLE, including that the defendant has the ability to verify that he or she is home during a random remote home detention check, and must remove or modify this condition if the court determines that the defendant is unable to comply. - Noncompliance with HD conditions in the release order or in notices provided to the defendant shall constitute a violation.
+Additionally, Pretrial Services will request a bench warrant for the defendant's arrest.
+The court shall issue the warrant absent extraordinary circumstances.